oddbird/oddleventy/content/blog/2025/polyfill-updates.md

   with your help.
 ---

-Over the last few months, our team at OddBird has had more time to work on our open source contributions, especially the Popover and CSS Anchor Positioning polyfills.
+We have been busy updating the Popover and CSS Anchor Positioning Polyfills, adding support for hint popovers, `position-area`, and more.
+A huge thank you to our sponsors and contributors!
+If you or you company would like to support these projects, there is much more we could do to improve polyfills for users.

 ## Popover updates